Reading List Favorites

 Young Men And Fire

 Maclean provides an account of the 1949 Mann Gulch fire in Montana.
-Thirteen firefighters lost their lives on this fire in a sudden blow-up.
+Thirteen firefighters lost their lives in a sudden blow-up.
 Almost 50 years later, Maclean attempts to piece together what happened and why.
-Twelve of the 13 fatalities on this fire were smokejumpers, the first fatalities this new program had experienced.
+Twelve of the 13 fatalities were smokejumpers, the first fatalities this new program had experienced.

-A books on books that contains some basic ideas about the value of a reading program in leadership development, and a list of 50 books recommended by over 200 military leaders.
-Each book on the list has a section on why it was recommended, what the author’s background was, what the book was about, and what leadership lessons can be learned from reading it.
+A book on books containing ideas about the value of a reading program in leadership development, and a list of 50 books recommended by over 200 military leaders.
+Each entry covers why it was recommended, the author's background, the book's content, and key leadership lessons.

-Tim Ferriss, the #1 New York Times best-selling author of The 4-Hour Workweek, shares the ultimate choose-your-own-adventure book—a compilation of tools, tactics, and habits from 130+ of the world's top performers.
-From iconic entrepreneurs to elite athletes, from artists to billionaire investors, their short profiles can help you answer life's most challenging questions, achieve extraordinary results, and transform your life.
+Tim Ferriss shares a compilation of tools, tactics, and habits from 130+ of the world's top performers — from iconic entrepreneurs to elite athletes and billionaire investors.
+Their short profiles help you answer life's most challenging questions and achieve extraordinary results.

-People like Martin Luther King Jr., Steve Jobs, and the Wright Brothers had little in common, but they all started with why.
-They realized that people won't truly buy into a product, service, movement, or idea until they understand the why behind it.
+Explores why some people and organizations are more innovative, influential, and profitable than others.
+Leaders like Martin Luther King Jr., Steve Jobs, and the Wright Brothers all started with why — understanding that people won't buy into an idea until they understand the reason behind it.
+Sinek's "Golden Circle" framework shows how to build organizations, lead movements, and inspire people.

 Translate